MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/clear-browsing-data.md

 <!-- ====================================================================== -->
-## Example of clearing selected kinds of browsing data in a time range
+## Example: Clearing selected kinds of browsing data in a time range

 This example clears autofill data and password autosave data from the last hour.

+The following parameter values are passed to the Clear Browsing Data API method:

+*  The selected kinds of browser data = autofill data and password autosave data.

+*  The specified time range = the past hour (3600 seconds).

 <!-- ------------------------------ -->